athaapa/axis/README.md

   </p>
 </p>

-**Axis** is a 3D graphing calculator designed (mainly) for multivariable calculus.
-Axis has a unique AI problem solver bot that where you can paste in a problem (usually with geometric implications), and it can solve the problem and draw accompanying diagrams.
+**Axis** is a 3D graphing calculator made for multivariable calculus.

 ## Core Features
 - [x] Graph a curve based on a set of points